biagiold123-compsci/NimbleDB/README.md

 ICloneable — deep row cloning for safe UPDATE transforms

-🚀 Getting Started
+Getting Started
 Prerequisites

 .NET 8 SDK
 Visual Studio Code with the C# Dev Kit extension, or Visual Studio 2022+

 Run
-bashcd NimbleDB
+bashcd NimbleDB2
 dotnet run
-The program runs an automated demo covering all features, then drops into the interactive REPL.
+The program will run an automated demo covering all features, then drop you into the interactive REPL.

-💻 Using the REPL
+Using the REPL
-Once the demo completes, you can interact with the live database: sqlSELECT * FROM users;
+Once the demo completes, you can interact with the live database:
+SELECT * FROM users;
 SELECT username, score FROM users WHERE score > 7 ORDER BY score DESC LIMIT 5;
 INSERT INTO users (id, username, email, age, is_active, score, created_at) VALUES (99, 'zara', 'zara@example.com', 26, true, 8.5, '2024-09-01T10:00:00Z');
 UPDATE users SET is_active = false WHERE score < 5;
 DELETE FROM users WHERE is_active = false;
 Meta Commands
 CommandDescription.tablesList all tables.statsShow row counts and column counts per table.logToggle live event logging on/off.save <path>Save the database to a JSON file.load <path>Load a database from a JSON file.historyPrint query history for this session.helpPrint command reference.quitExit the program

-📋 Supported SQL Syntax
+Supported SQL Syntax
 sql-- SELECT
 SELECT * FROM table;
 SELECT col1, col2 FROM table WHERE condition ORDER BY col ASC|DESC LIMIT n;